 - Identify which techniques are most appropriate to treat eye movement problems in the school-based context

 - Once purchased, you have 6 months to complete the modules and the course post-test.

 - This allows you to take the modules when YOU have time.

-- The course will be available for purchase on Wednesday, February 22, 2022—for one week only!
+- The course will be available for purchase In August 2022 (TBD)—for one week only!

 Robert Constantine is a graduate of the University of Alabama in Birmingham.
 He has practiced in Pensacola, Florida since 1997.
 He has previously specialized in TBI in inpatient and outpatient contexts.
 His interest in improving outcomes lead him to the visual system and the unique chance to work full time in an optometry office.
 Robert continues to work with the pediatric population treating eye movement and focusing problems as well as visual processing disorders.

 Jaime Spencer is the creator and author of MissJaimeOT.com.
 She has a Bachelor’s degree in Occupational Therapy from Utica College and a Master’s Degree in Special Education from Adelphi University.
 She is certified in Assistive Technology at California State University Northridge.
 She has been a school-based Occupational Therapy practitioner for twenty years and currently works in a public school setting with students from Kindergarten to 12th grade.